neverendingqs/lit-element-template/README.md

 To do cross-browser testing using Sauce Labs, the API key needs to be encrypted into the .travis.yml file.

 To learn more about how to set this up, see the [testing](https://github.com/BrightspaceUI/guide/wiki/Testing) section of The Guide.

+### Publishing

+If you use `'publish': true` in your `config` object in configure-repo.js, your `package.json` file will be setup for future public publishing with `npm`.
+Once you are ready to publish your element, navigate to the root directory of your package and use the command `npm publish --access public` (see [here](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages#publishing-scoped-public-packages) for more information).

 ## Developing and Contributing